This is a phenomenon in which people receive phone calls from the dead. The deceased caller usually had a closed relationship with the recipient.

-In such calls, the telephone usually rings normally, but may sound flat and abnormal.
+In such calls, the telephone usually rings, but may sound flat and abnormal.
 Usually the connection is bad and the voice of the deceased fades.
-The voice is recognizable, however, and usually speaks familiar or pet names and words.
-The phone call is terminated abruptly, either by the caller or by the line going dead.
-If the voice is too faint, the recipient may hang up in frustration.
+The voice is recognizable, but, and usually speaks familiar or pet names and words.
+The phone call ends abruptly, either by the caller or by the line going dead.
+If the voice is too faint, the recipient hang up in frustration.

 If the recipient knows the caller id deceased, he or she may enter a state of shock and hang up immediately.
-If the recipient does not know that the caller is dead, he or she may talk as long as thirty minutes.
-Usually such calls occur within twenty-for hours after the caller’s death, although, some calls have been reported as long as two years from the time of death.
+Moreover, if the recipient does not know that the caller is dead, he or she may talk as long as thirty minutes.
+Usually such calls occur within twenty-for hours after the caller’s death.
+Although, some calls have been reported as long as two years from the time of death.

-Other calls have been made in apparent observance of holidays, birthdays, and anniversaries.
-The caller may just speak a phrase such as “Hello Mom, is that you?”
+Other calls have been made in plain observance of holidays, birthdays, and anniversaries.
+The caller may speak a phrase such as “Hello Mom, is that you?”

 Such phone calls have gone in the opposite direction too.
-The caller carries on a normal conversation with the recipient only to later discover the recipient was already deceased at the time when the call occurred.
+The caller carries on a normal conversation with the recipient.
+Later discover the recipient was already deceased at the time of the call.

-Although there is no satisfactory explanation for the strange calls from the dead, there have been several theories put forth.
-One holds that the dead do place the calls through supernatural manipulation of the telephone mechanisms and circuitry.
-Another holds that they are hallucinations caused in part by Psychokinesis (PK) accomplished subconsciously by the recipient.
+Although there is no satisfactory explanation for the strange calls from the dead, there have been several theories.
+One holds that the dead do place the calls through supernatural manipulation of the telephone mechanisms.
+Another holds that they are hallucinations caused in part by Psychokinesis (PK) accomplished by the recipient.
 Other theories suggest that the calls are pure fantasy, or tricks played on the living by low-level spirits.